Ochazukenori: Life

 Ochazukenori was born in Kawasaki in 1960.
 He began reading manga from rental bookstores as a child, later he read Weekly Shōnen Sunday and Weekly Shōnen Magazine and drew manga inspired by Satoru Ozawa's Submarine 707.
 In his youth and while attending Rissho University in Tokyo, he drew doujinshi together with friends.
-When he wanted to start his career as a professional manga artist, he had to send money to his parents to convince them of his career decision, as they wanted them to take over their hardware store.
+When he wanted to start his career as a professional manga artist, he had to send money to his parents to convince them of his career decision, as they wanted him to take over their hardware store.
 His doujinshi anthology Pen Touch gained a following for its obscure content.
-In parallel, he worked as an assistant first for manga aritst Nasubi Fujitaka and then Takeshi Ebihara.
+In parallel, he worked as an assistant first for manga artist Nasubi Fujitaka and then Takeshi Ebihara.
 He started his career as a professional artist in 1984 in the lolicon magazine Lemon People with the short story "Seireijima".
 His pseudonym Ochazukenori is the name of a rice dish with green tea and dried algae.
 He chose it, because it is similar to his birth name and because another manga artist suggested it to him and he like it.